Some things you don’t want to hear:

 You could focus on minimizing response times.
 Except then your team is rushing to respond faster without fully understanding the customer’s problem.
 And now you’ll have unhappy customers asking themselves “did they even READ my email?”
 Now quality of support is dropping.

 The real problem here is a little thing known as Goodhart’s law: “When a measure becomes a target, it ceases to be a good measure.”

 It’s human nature to try and game the system if you know you’re being measured against a specific metric.
 Think back to when you were a teenager and your mom told you to clean your room.
 Did you carefully polish and sweep every inch of it?
 No!
 You shoved as much as you could in your closet and under your bed so it looked tidy.

 And if you measure your success in customer happiness?
-Your team will focus on meeting that at all costs, even if it means you end up with a support ticket line stretching from NYC to Las Vegas.
+Your team will focus on meeting that at all costs, even if it means your other customers are stuck waiting for longer.

 The secret is to set BOTH goals, because you want both outcomes, don’t you?
 You want your customers to be happy with their support.
 And you want to achieve that goal in the shortest time possible without compromising on their happiness.

 So, focus on both with your team.
 Emphasize customer happiness first, and then response times as a close second.
 Now your team is focused on delivering the whole package instead of meeting specific targets.
 Encourage them to use good judgment to put in extra effort when needed to make the customer happy, while still being conscious of response times.